-10.1 Technology is constantly being introduced that at times can challenge existing guidelines or that do not necessarily conform to currently accepted practices.
+- 10.1.
+Technology is constantly being introduced that at times can challenge existing guidelines or that do not necessarily conform to currently accepted practices.
 These technologies can span the entire spectrum of sophistication and therefor require different adaptive responses.
-On one end of the spectrum there are innovations based upon generally accepted medical scientific methodology that have gained regulatory acceptance and on the other end there are technologies that are intended for personal use only or that have applications in non-medical fields but have not been accepted as suitable for medical practice.

-10.2 Unless otherwise stated general industrial or personal thermal imaging cameras are not intended for use in Medical Thermology.

-10.3 Technologies not otherwise covered in these Guidelines that employ methodologies, hardware, or protocols that have gained Federal Regulatory approval for Medical Thermology may become available however over time.
+On one end of the spectrum there are innovations based upon generally accepted medical scientific methodology that have gained regulatory acceptance and on the other end there are technologies that are intended for personal use only or that have applications in non-medical fields but have not been accepted as suitable for medical practice. - 10.2.
+General industrial or personal thermal imaging cameras that do not meet the specification guidelines contained herein are not intended for use in Medical Thermology. - 10.3.
+Technologies not otherwise covered in these Guidelines that employ methodologies, hardware, or protocols that have gained Federal Regulatory approval for Medical Thermology may become available over time.
 In cases where these technologies are employed the body of the report should document which deviations occurred and why, and other components of the Guideline should still be followed.